mnapoli/framework-interop/README.md

 ## How it works

-An application is divided in **modules**.
 A module can provide one or more of the followings:

 - a DI container
 - an HTTP application